-Israel ranked 54th out of 190 economies in The World Bank’s 2018 Ease of Doing Business Survey, performing especially well in the categories of protecting minority investors (16th) and resolving insolvency (29th).
-However, the country ranked poorly in paying taxes (99th) and registering property (130th) categories.
+Israel ranked 35th out of 190 economies in The World Bank’s 2020 Ease of Doing Business Survey, performing especially well in the categories of paying taxes (13th), protecting minority investors (16th) and starting a business (28th).
+However, the country fell short in areas such as getting electricity (83rd) and enforcing contracts (85th).

 Important industries in Israel include technology and communications, agriculture, manufacturing, transport and tourism.

 Typical office hours are 8.30am to 5pm from Sunday to Thursday, while many businesses also operate on Friday mornings.

 International business is conducted in English, while local business is more often conducted in Hebrew.

 Business casual is common in most jobs, although women should avoid wearing revealing clothing, especially if they work with religious colleagues.

 Business associates usually greet by shaking hands.
 Expats should note that religious associates don't usually shake hands with members of the opposite sex.
 Business cards may be exchanged for convenience, often at the end of an introductory meeting.
 It is appropriate to have them printed in English.

 Companies typically send gifts to their customers at holiday times.
 The holidays include Passover in the early spring and Rosh Hashanah in early autumn.
 Champagne or flowers may be appropriate after closing a large deal.